 After making your selection, I suggest clicking on the Preview (the magnifying glass icon).
 This will show you exactly what is going to be deleted:

-By pressing Clean (the red circle), you are going to start the deleting process.
+By pressing Clean, you are going to start the deleting process.
 You’ll get a message when BleachBit finishes:

-Another thing you can do is quickly shred or wipe a specific directory or file:
+Another thing you can do is quickly shred or wipe a specific directory or file.
+You’ll find the options as shown in the screenshot below:

 Using BleachBit in command line